innovation-29sun/IOT_SEND_DATA_MQTTX/README.md

 # IOT_SEND_DATA_MQTTX
-ESP32 Light Sensor and Randam Humidity Data
+ESP32 Light Sensor Value and Some Randam Humidity Data

 This involves an ESP32 microcontroller, an LDR sensor, and a 100K ohms resistor to measure light intensity and simulate humidity data.
 The data is sent to an MQTT broker every 30 seconds.
 Table of Contents